nebulacommander/parrot/docs/technical-documentation.md

-# Swift Voice Assistant Technical Documentation
+# parrot Voice Assistant Technical Documentation

 ## Overview
-Swift is an advanced voice assistant application that combines real-time speech processing with AI-powered responses.
+parrot is an advanced voice assistant application that combines real-time speech processing with AI-powered responses.
 The application leverages cutting-edge technologies including Groq for AI processing, Cartesia for enhancement, and Voice Activity Detection (VAD) for speech recognition.

 ## Technical Architecture